MingLyu-byte/MingLyu-byte.github.io/_posts/2019-11-01-Emojinator.md

 	<figcaption>Sample input, intermediate, output emoji picture</figcaption>
 </figure>

 We use the data from <https://github.com/akshaybahadur21/Emojinator/tree/master/gestures> and <https://github.com/akshaybahadur21/Emojinator/tree/master/hand_emo>.
 The idea of this project starts from the presentation in the github repo mentioned above.
 We want to reconstruct the application by ourselves.
-Thanks for Akshay Bahadur and Raghav Patnecha's data source.
+Thanks Akshay Bahadur and Raghav Patnecha for data source.

 ## Neural Network Architecture